jacobkap/crimebythenumbers/docs/for-loops.md

 #> [1] 12
 ```

 We're keeping the results inside of `print()` since for loops do not print the results by default.
 Let's try combining this with some subsetting using square bracket notation `[]`.
-We will look through every value in "numbers" a vector we will make with the values 1:10 and replace each value with it's value plus 2.
+We will look through every value in *numbers* a vector we will make with the values 1:10 and replace each value with it's value plus 2.

-The object we're looping through is "numbers".
+The object we're looping through is *numbers*.
 But we're actually looping through every index it has, hence the `1:length(numbers)`.
-That is saying, `i` takes the value of each index in "numbers" which is useful when we want to change that element. `length(numbers)` finds how long the vector "numbers" is (were this a data.frame we could use `nrow()`) to find how many elements it has.
+That is saying, `i` takes the value of each index in *numbers* which is useful when we want to change that element. `length(numbers)` finds how long the vector *numbers* is (were this a data.frame we could use `nrow()`) to find how many elements it has.
 In the code we take the value at each index `numbers[i]` and add 2 to it.

 ```r